nmarathe/Pegasus/README.md

 # blockchain-paper
-Source code for the block chain paper code
+This repository contains the smart contracts built for the block chain paper.